austenem/personal-site/src/data/about.md

 Hi!
 I'm Austen, a software engineer based in Boston, MA.
-I enjoy building useful and beautiful things, especially when they help people.
+I enjoy making things.
 I recently graduated from Tufts University with a B.S. in Computer Science and a B.F.A. in Fine Art.

 <br/>

-I am currently a software developer at the [HIDIVE Lab](https://hidivelab.org/) at Harvard Medical School, where I primarily work on the [Human BioMolecular Atlas Project Data Portal](https://portal.hubmapconsortium.org/).
-Previously, I also worked at the [Harvard Division of Continuing Education](https://dce.harvard.edu/) as an EdTech software engineer, where I built tools to help improve learning experiences for asynchronous students.
+I am currently a software developer at [Veson Nautical](https://veson.com/).
+Previously, I worked at the [HIDIVE Lab](https://hidivelab.org/) at Harvard Medical School and the [Harvard Division of Continuing Education](https://dce.harvard.edu/).

 <br/>